-To the south-east of the cemetery, the Communards’ Wall (Mur des Fédérés) is part of the troubled history of Paris.
-There, the last 147 insurgeants of the Paris Commune were shot on 28 May 1871.
+To the southeast of the cemetery, the Communards’ Wall (Mur des Fédérés) is part of the troubled history of Paris.
+There, the last 147 insurgents of the Paris Commune were shot on 28 May 1871.

-In the vicinity of the wall are a few memorials including monuments to concentration camp deportees and veterans.
+Near the wall are a few memorials, including monuments to concentration camp deportees and veterans.

 What makes it Paris’ largest cemetery?

-The Cimetière du Père-Lachaise has an area of 44 hectares, making it the largest garden of Paris (excluding the Bois de Vincennes and Bois de Boulogne).
-It stretches on a sloping ground and has 5 entrances with the main entrance being on Boulevard de Ménilmontant (near métro station Philippe Auguste [line 2]).
+The Cimetière du Père-Lachaise has an area of 44 hectares, making it the most extensive garden in Paris (excluding the Bois de Vincennes and Bois de Boulogne).
+It stretches on sloping ground and has five entrances, with the main entrance being on Boulevard de Ménilmontant (near métro station Philippe Auguste [line 2]).

 The Père Lachaise is one of Paris’ largest cemeteries that have been laid out outside the precincts of the old town:

 - Montmartre Cemetery in the north,

 - Another smaller cemetery was opened in Passy near the Trocadéro.